Electricity

 Delmarva Power is a subsidiary of Exelon Corporation.
 Delmarva provides electric service throughout the Upper and Lower Eastern Shore, and in Delaware.

 Potomac Edison Company is a subsidiary of First Energy, and has affiliate utilities operating in Pennsylvania, Virginia and West Virginia.
-The utility provides electric service in Allegany, Washington and Frederick Counties, and portions of Carroll, Howard and Montgomery Counties.
+The utility provides electric service in Allegany, Washington, Garrett and Frederick Counties, and portions of Carroll, Howard and Montgomery Counties.

 Southern Maryland Electric Cooperative, Inc. (SMECO) provides electricity service to its cooperative members in Southern Maryland, in Calvert, Charles and St. Mary’s Counties.